kaalam/document.source/jazz_reference/pages/api_ref_modules_.md

 ### PUT calls

 Are calls assigning a block identified by an **L-value** from something uploaded, possibly involving a format change or setting attributes.

+### R-value

+Is computer science terminology for the **right** part of an assignment operation.
+"An R-value is a temporary value that does not persist beyond the expression that uses it."
+In simple terms: the result of an operation involving, possibly multiple blocks, transformations, selections, a function calls, contracts, etc.

 ### Slicing